alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       - The moon specifically also has a setting for Moon Orbit Offset which controls how the moon is offset from the sun in time.
 A value of 0 will have the moon's path be the opposite of the sun's, rising at night and going down during the day.

-      Again, it's important to note all of these values will be overridden by the Simulation settings if enabled.
+      Again, it's important to note all of these values will be ignored if you're using the Simulation instead.
 See the section in these docs on the Simulation features for more information on how to control that.

 -----
 MANUALLY POSITIONING THE SUN AND MOON